 The first one, what is a sustainable wardrobe?
 Well, obviously, it is a wardrobe composed of sustainable garments.
 So, what you truly need to know is how to identify a sustainable piece of clothing —which I’ll show you in this post—.

 Second and most important: it all starts with a conscious consumer because a sustainable wardrobe is built with purpose, not by randomly buying clothes that you like.
 So, even if you buy only sustainable pieces, if you don’t plan, chances are you will end up thinking you have nothing to wear again.

 So, what can you do RIGHT NOW to start building a sustainable wardrobe?

 Pay attention to the labels of your clothing before buying.
 What is your garment made of?

 The most sustainable option would be opting for natural fibers as they are biodegradable.
-You can literally dig a hole in your garden, put your garment there, and burry it.
-Eventually, it will disappear, avoiding residues at a 100%.
+You can literally dig a hole in your garden, put your garment there, and bury it.
+Eventually, it will disappear, avoiding residues at 100%.
 Cool, right?

 Organic cotton is a better option — just for the chemicals, but still uses a lot of water—.
 Recycled cotton is better because you are no longer generating more product, you’re just reusing what already exists.
 It’s actually one of the most sustainable options right now and it isn’t as expensive as organic cotton.